pfespada/Sparkify-Project/README.md

 I post a blog about the detail, you can find it [here](https://medium.com/@omtripathi88/customer-churn-prediction-with-pyspark-on-sparkify-data-48ef24c8e08a).

-## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Udacity for the project.
-You can't use this for you Udacity capstone project.
-Otherwise, feel free to use the code here as you would like!
+## Acknowledgements <a name="acknowledgements"></a>
+I want to thank UDACITY for the oportunity of doing this project in the Data Scientist ND

+## Contribution <a name="contribution"></a>
+Contributions are welcome!!
+In case you are interesting to contribute please contact me.